awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-support.md

 # Using AWS Support Self\-Service Automations<a name="automation-walk-support"></a>

-This section describes how to execute Automations created by the AWS Support team to help you troubleshoot common issues with your AWS resources\.
+This section describes how to run Automations created by the AWS Support team to help you troubleshoot common issues with your AWS resources\.

 **Topics**
 + [Run the EC2Rescue Tool on Unreachable Instances](automation-ec2rescue.md)